mountain-pass/hooked/SERVER.md

 - [x] Dockerise - but how will it interact with Docker / SSH?

 # NICE TO HAVE
-- [ ] Ability to cron schedule jobs (see inflight jobs, see job results, see job logs, cancel jobs)
+- [ ] Ability to cron schedule jobs and specify timezone (see inflight jobs, see job results, see job logs, cancel jobs)
 - [ ] Ability to run commands in already running docker containers
 - [ ] Document SSL usage
 - [ ] Perform all actions through web ui (& mobile compatible)